altimmons/LangNotes/Python.md

 ### Environments

 #### Virtualenv

   Syntax to make a virtual env in the current directory.

   `virtualenv --python="c:/Python37/python.exe" .\`

 #### virtualenv
 >
 > Virtualenv package - creates a new environment where you can add packages for the program.
 >
 > !!!code start with `
     - cant recall what I meant by this anymore.
 >
 > `virtualenv [OPTIONS] ENV_DIR`- Where ENV_DIR is an absolute or relative path to a directory to create the virtual environment in.
 >
 > __Options__ for venv
 >
-    > - `--version` - show program’s version number and exit
+> - `--version` - show program's version number and exit
 > - `-h`, `--help` - how this help message and exit
 > - `-v`, `--verbose` - Increase verbosity.
 > - `-q`, `--quiet` - Decrease verbosity.
 > - `-p PYTHON_EXE`, `--python=PYTHON_EXE` - The Python interpreter to use, e.g., `–python=python2.5` will use the python2.5 interpreter to create the new environment.
 The default is the interpreter that `virtualenv` was installed with (like `/usr/bin/python`)
 > - `--clear` - Clear out the non-root install and start from scratch.
 > - `--system-site-packages` - Give the virtual environment access to the global site-packages.
 > - `--always-copy` - Always copy files rather than symlinking.
 > - `--relocatable` - Make an EXISTING virtualenv environment relocatable.
 This fixes up scripts and makes all .pth files relative.
 > - `--unzip-setuptools` - Unzip Setuptools when installing it.
 > - `--no-setuptools` - Do not install setuptools in the new virtualenv.
 > - `--no-pip` - Do not install pip in the new virtualenv.
 > - `--no-wheel` - Do not install wheel in the new virtualenv.
 > - `--extra-search-dir=DIR` - Directory to look for setuptools/pip distributions in.
 This option can be specified multiple times.
 > - `--prompt=PROMPT` - Provides an alternative prompt prefix for this environment.
 > - `--download` - Download preinstalled packages from PyPI.
 > - `--no-download` - Do not download preinstalled packages from PyPI.
 > - `--no-site-packages` - DEPRECATED.
 Retained only for backward compatibility.
 Not having access to global site-packages is now the default behavior.
 > - `--distribute`
 > - `--setuptools` - Legacy; now have no effect.

 ____
 ____
 ## Anaconda and Jupyter

 ### Anaconda

   You dont have to get the full thing